 Material

-Thick aluminum frame
+Thick steel frame

 Pros